lulzzz/Smart-Contracts/README.md

 ## Overview

-The smart contracts in this repository provide an ecosystem to operate a self-governing, subscription based, people-to-people insurance service.
+The smart contracts in this repository provide an ecosystem to operate a self-governing, subscription-based, people-to-people insurance service.
 To achieve this, **insurance pools** are formed.
 Each pool represents a group of people who chose to form an insurance community and engage in this service.
 Alternatively, an insurance pool can be created specifically to support an existing community who would like to offer an insurance service to its members.

 Possible examples of insurance pools are:
 * New Hampshire Car Insurance
-* Home and Contents insurance for IBM employees
+* Home and Contents Insurance for IBM employees
-* CrossFit Health insurance
+* CrossFit Health Insurance
 * Professional Indemnity Insurance for independent contractors

 Each insurance pool community is run and operated independently from one another.
-This model also operates currency agnostic with a preference towards Fiat (sorry folks).
-Crypto currency is only used to pay for the transactions being processed on the Blockchain.
-Further information and a detailed description of the mathematical functioning of this model can be accessed in the [white paper](https://github.com/HonestInsurance/Resources/blob/master/research/WhitePaper-HonestInsurance.pdf?raw=true).
+This model is currency agnostic and can be operated Fiat as well as Crypto currency.
+Further information and a detailed description of the mathematical functioning of this model can be accessed in this [white paper](https://github.com/HonestInsurance/Resources/blob/master/WhitePaper-HonestInsurance.pdf?raw=true).

 **Self-Governing**

-This model assesses the insurance pool's historic operating expenses, its current number of policy holders and calculates the ideal insurance premium to be charged for the next day on a daily basis.
+On a daily basis, this model assesses the insurance pool's historic operating expenses, its current number of policy holders and calculates the ideal insurance premium to be charged for the next day.

-**Subscription based**
+**Subscription-based**

 Since the policy premiums are charged on a daily basis, each insurance consumer is able to 'pause' coverage for a number of days and/or retire an insurance policy any time.

 **People-to-People**

-The reasoning for not calling this model a peer-to-peer is because peer-to-peer insurance assumes that the insurance consumers are providing as well as receiving insurance cover to each other at the same time.
-In this model, the 'first layer' of insurance is provided by the Liquidity Providers (by purchasing bonds and providing the pool with liquidity).
+The reasoning for not calling this model 'peer-to-peer' is because peer-to-peer insurance assumes that the insurance consumers are providing as well as receiving insurance cover to each other at the same time.
+In this model, the 'first layer' of insurance is provided by the Liquidity Providers (via purchasing bonds that provide the pool with liquidity).
 Hence, the notion of People-to-People.

 -----------------------